iris-sast/iris/README.md

 2. Clone the project to `data/cwe-bench-java/project-sources`.
 Use the same folder name as the slug used above.
 3. Add build info to `data/cwe-bench-java/data/build_info.csv`.
 For instance, you can add: `perwendel__spark_latest,success,8u202,3.5.0,n/a,n/a` to use java 8 and mvn 3.5.0.
 Please use appropriate java/mvn/gradle versions as needed.
+4. Provide a list of internal packages in `data/cwe-bench-java/package-names/[slug].txt`.
+This should contain the package names of all internal packages of the project.
+E.g., `spark` for `perwendel/spark`.
-4. Follow the steps 3, 4, and quickstart steps in the installation section.
+5. Follow the steps 3, 4, and quickstart steps in the installation section.